Britney Spears Sizzles In Booty Shorts & Bright Pink Bra In Workout Video As She Reveals She’s On A Solo Trip

 She may be on vacation, but Britney Spears is still putting in work at the gym.

 As fans know, Spears regularly shares photos and videos on her Instagram account for fans, and pretty much everything that she posts earns her a ton of attention from her followers.
-Most recently, the songstress took to social media to let her 22 million-plus followers know that she’s currently on a “much needed’ vacation by herself.
+Most recently, the songstress took to social media to let her 22 million-plus followers know that she’s currently on a “much needed” vacation by herself.
 In the caption of the post, she explained that there were private mini-rooms in the gym that allowed her to lift and box, and it was a great day.

 In the short clip that was shared with fans, Spears shows off a few of her workout moves in the gym.
 In some of the video, Britney uses weights, and during other parts, she just uses her body to do leg lifts and other exercises.
 She shows off her killer figure in a skimpy outfit that comes complete with tiny black booty shorts and a bright pink bra.
 Her toned and tanned abs and legs are also on display in the image.